kej715/DtCyber/NOS2.8.7/README.md

     `tlfNode=NCCMVS,MVS,JES2,192.168.0.17:37803,R001`

-- **tlfPorts** : Specifies the range of CLA ports that will be used in defining terminals for use by TLF in the NOS NDL.
+- <a id="tlfPorts"></a>**tlfPorts** : Specifies the range of CLA ports that will be used in defining terminals for use by TLF in the NOS NDL.
 The general syntax of this entry is:

     tlfPorts=*cla-port-number*,*port-count*